artberri/web/content/blog/2019-05-28-decoupling-from-framework/index.md

 container and its reactivity, you can check the repo code if you are curious or you can just use a better-tested tool like redux.

-What is important to know also is that you shouldn't depend on the framework or in any concrete implementation to persist or retrieve any data.
-It's your model who should define an interface that should be implemented depending on the framework or the service you will reach.
+What is important to know is that you shouldn't depend on the framework or in any concrete implementation to persist or retrieve any data.
+It's your model who should define an interface that will be implemented depending on the framework or the service you will reach.
 This is what I defined:

 {{< highlight typescript >}}